MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/shufflequery.md

 ## Use summarize with shuffle

-The `shuffle` strategy query with `summarize` operator will share the load on all cluster nodes, where each node will process one partition of the data.
+The `shuffle` strategy query with `summarize` operator shares the load on all cluster nodes, where each node processes one partition of the data.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAx3MMQ6AIAxA0d1TdJTEeANHB2ZOgFoBIyVpiwnGw2vc//tOC+f5QlLpHpCas+d0I8REOoqyVwwNJpBY9/1EWEsl7c0A/gq9paNyQrG0JcZVDSwNnH7me/3lC79aGLFfAAAA" target="_blank">Run the query</a>